European and American Painting, Sculpture and Decorative Art

 Christopher Etheridge studied History of Art at the University of Toronto and Harvard University, where he received his doctorate.
 He is responsible for the Gallery’s collection of painting, sculpture and decorative art from the Renaissance through to the first part of the 19th century.
 By bringing together technical art history – the study of artists’ materials and practices – and traditional art history, he hopes to better understand the full significance of these complex objects.
 He was co-curator of the dossier exhibition Rubens, Van Dyck and Jordaens, a re-examination of the Gallery’s holdings of 17th-century Flemish art.

-Anabelle Kienle Poňka, Associate Curator, European and American Art
+Anabelle Kienle Poňka, Interim Senior Curator of European Art

 Born in Germany, Dr. Anabelle Kienle Poňka studied art history, cultural studies and sociology in Münster, Germany, and Vienna, Austria.
 She joined the department of European and American art in 2006 overseeing the National Gallery’s collection of painting, sculpture and decorative art from 1820–1991.
 Previously, Kienle Poňka held positions at the Saint Louis Art Museum, Missouri, where she conducted research into its renowned German Expressionist collection and spearheaded the museum’s Nazi-era provenance research project.
 In 2008, she published a book on German artist Max Beckmann’s American years.
 Recent exhibition projects have included Monet: A Bridge to Modernity (2015) and Van Gogh: Up Close (2012), which she co-curated.